MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/index.md

 Also, as opposed to passwords, Windows Hello supports numerous gestures (e.g., PIN, fingerprint, and face) to access the key pair and authenticate the user to a resource.

+Authentication is the two factor authentication with combination of a device (key or certificate) and something that the user sknows (a PIN), or something that person is (biometric).
+We refer to PIN and biometrics as *Windows Hello gestures*.
+Windows Hello gestures don't roam between devices and aren't shared with the server; they are stored locally on the device.

 -->

-Windows Hello is an authentication technology built into Windows, targeted at both consumer and organizations.
+Windows Hello is an authentication technology available to consumers and organizations.
 Windows Hello is designed to provide enhanced security and improved ease of use when compared with passwords.

 Security
 On devices with a TPM, Windows Hello provides enhanced security through phish-resistant two-factor authentication.
 Authentication requires a PIN (something the user knows) or biometric data (something the user is), coupled with possession of the device itself containing the hardware-bound credential (something the user has).
 There is no symmetric secret (password) which can be stolen from a server or phished from a user and used remotely.